 LEONARD MIZEREK, nurtured his artistic love of nature while growing up in the Brandywine Valley.
 As a young boy, he often went painting along the Brandywine River, deriving inspiration from the countryside of nearby Pennsylvania.
 His early influence was with the New Hope Impressionists School.

-Leonard was twice awarded Artist in Residence at the Museum Yvonne Jean-Haffen in Dinan, France.
+Leonard was three times awarded Artist in Residence at the Museum Yvonne Jean-Haffen in Dinan, France.
 He painted the area for a month and Two of his paintings was made part of the museum collection.
 He was featured on the cover of American Artist Magazine.
 He was invited as one of 24 nationally recognized contemporary marine artists to exhibit in a special five museum exhibition, which toured New England to the Newport Art Museum, the Maine Maritime Museum and Connecticut River Museum.
 In addition, he exhibited in the Coos Bay Museum of Fine Art and the Cape Museum of Fine Art.

 Leonard was elected as one of 75 members of the prestigious Guild of Boston Artists.
 He is an Artist Member of the National Arts Club where he was awarded the Saltzman Excellence in Painting Award.
 He is one of 28 Fellows of The American Society of Marine Artists where he was awarded The "Ironman Award", the highest honor given by the Society as one of only 7, in Societies 40 yr. history.
 He is also Signature Artist Member of the New England Watercolor Society, Connecticut Watercolor Society, Northeast Watercolor Society and the International Society of Marine Painters.
 He resides in Westport, CT.